 7. Meanwhile, mix the tomato paste, prošek (or other desert wine), red wine and sugar in a bowl.
 When the broth and beef have boiled long enough, add the mixture to the saucepan, then add the celery root and parsley root and 2 bay leaves.
 Season with salt and pepper, reduce to a low heat and cover.

 8. Let it all simmer for 80 minutes, stirring lightly occasionally.
 If there is any sign of the meat boiling dry (this should not happen), add a bit of the leftover marinade.

-9. Half-way through the cooking process, an hour more into it, add the chopped prunes (and optionally figs).
+9. Half-way through the cooking process, add the chopped prunes (and optionally figs).
 Stir well.

 11. Once the meat is tender enough, remove it from the saucepan, let it cool a little and cut it into thick slices (about 2cm, a little less than an inch, in thickness).

 12. At the same time, increase the temperature for the liquids and vegetables to maximum and let it boil away for at least 5 minutes.
-Then, remove the bay leaves and juniper berries (if possible) and – carefully! – place the whole amount in a blender and blend it at into an even and thick mixture (this may have to be done in several stages).
-If you are planning to have your pašticada with gnocchi, start boiling those according to the instruction on the packet.
+Then, remove the bay leaves and juniper berries (if possible) and - carefully! - place the whole amount in a blender and blend it at into an even and thick mixture (this may have to be done in several stages, depending on the size of your blender).
+If you are planning to have your pašticada with gnocchi, start boiling those according to the instructions on the packet.

 13. Return the blended sauce to the saucepan, season to taste, add the meat and reheat.

 14. Your pašticada is now ready to serve.
 Sprinkle it with fresh parsley, then place a slice or two of meat per plate next to some gnocchi (or other accompaniment) and pour the sauce generously over both.
 We recommend serving this with a fresh green salad (and inviting some guests).